-- (ii) The agency must also provide the protester with a copy of the response on the same day it files the response with the deciding official.
-If the agency believes it needs to redact or withhold any information in the response from the protester, it must obtain the approval of the deciding official. - (j) Preferred practice in GSA is to resolve protests through informal oral discussions. - (k) An interested party may represent itself or be represented by legal counsel.
-GSA will not reimburse the protester for any legal fees related to the agency protest. - (l) If GSA receives an agency protest before contract award, do not make award unless the HCA makes a determination to proceed under FAR 33.103(f)(1).
-Similarly, if GSA receives an agency protest within ten (10) days after award or within five (5) days after a debriefing date offered to the protester under a timely debriefing request under FAR 15.505 or 15.506, whichever is later, you must stay contract performance unless the HCA makes a determination to proceed under FAR 33.103(f)(3).
-Any stay of award or suspension of performance remains in effect until the protest is decided, dismissed, or withdrawn. - (m) The deciding official must make a best effort to issue a decision on the protest within twenty-eight (28) days after the filing date.
-The decision may be oral or written.
-If oral, the deciding official must send a confirming letter within three (3) days after the decision using a means that provides receipt (e.g., facsimile or return-receipt).
-The confirming letter must include the following information: - (1) State whether the protest was denied, sustained, or dismissed. - (2) Indicate the date the decision was provided. - (n) If the deciding official sustains the protest, relief may consist of any of the following recommendations: - (1) Terminating the contract. - (2) Recompeting the requirement. - (3) Amending the solicitation. - (4) Refraining from exercising contract options. - (5) Reevaluating the offers or bids and awarding a contract consistent with statute, regulation, and the terms of the solicitation. - (6) Other action that the deciding official determines is appropriate. - (o) If the Agency Protest Official for GSA sustains a protest, within thirty (30) days after receiving the Official's recommendations for relief, you must either: - (1) Fully implement the recommended relief. - (2) Notify the Agency Protest Official for GSA in writing if any recommendations have not been implemented and explain why. - (p) GSA may dismiss or stay proceedings on an agency protest if a protest on the same or similar basis is filed with a protest forum outside of GSA.
+- (3) If the Agency Protest Official sustains a protest, the contracting officer must, within thirty (30) days after receiving the protest decision, fully implement the recommended relief. - (b) Conferences and presentations may take place either by telephone or in person. - (c) If GSA receives an agency protest before contract award, the contracting officer shall not make award unless the HCA makes a determination to proceed under FAR 33.103(f)(1).
+Similarly, if GSA receives an agency protest within ten (10) days after award or within five (5) days after a debriefing date offered to the protester under a timely debriefing request under FAR 15.505 or 15.506, whichever is later, the contracting officer must suspend contract performance unless the HCA makes a determination to proceed under FAR 33.103(f)(3).
+Any stay of award or suspension of performance remains in effect until the protest is decided, dismissed, or withdrawn. - (d) The deciding official must obtain legal review of all draft protest decisions as required by GSA Order, Legal Services (ADM 5000.4A). - (e) The decision of the deciding official must be in writing, dated, and include the following information: - (1) Whether the protest was denied, sustained, or dismissed: and - (2) The rationale for the decision. - (f) If the deciding official sustains the protest, relief may consist of any of the following recommendations: - (1) Terminating the contract. - (2) Recompeting the requirement. - (3) Amending the solicitation. - (4) Refraining from exercising contract options. - (5) Reevaluating the offers or bids and awarding a contract consistent with statute, regulation, and the terms of the solicitation. - (6) Other action determined appropriate by the deciding official.